 Without document governance, the AI will confidently generate answers that sound right, look legitimate, but are factually incorrect.

-In the Reasoning Layer, AIDA analyzes the question to determine:
+In the Reasoning Layer, AIDA – AODocs Intelligent Document Assistant:

-How to interpret the user’s intent in relation to the governed corpus
+Interprets the user intent within the governed corpus

-Once the document chunks are properly sorted, the Reasoning Layer evaluates whether the information is sufficient, consistent, unambiguous, and safe to use for an answer.
+Once relevant document chunks are retrieved, the Reasoning Layer evaluates whether the information is sufficient, consistent, unambiguous, and safe to use.

-It has enough high-quality information to answer reliably, or
+Enough high-quality information is available to answer reliably, or

 The requested information does not exist in the document base